eBZtec/Workday-Session-Management/README.md

  3. **Session Agent Updater**: The main ideia to this component is a reader from rabbitMQ queue called "session_agent" and rewrite the message to a new ZeroMQ queue with ROUTER-DEALER method, this new queue will be read to a other component.
 This component only holds a client messages like workhours update/insert and direct messages.

+ 4. **WSM FlexTime Connectors**: This component are responsible to calculate the workhours of users that can't have fixed workhours time.

- 4. **WSM Router**: This component manage the entire messages with client, redirect API messages to clients or receive/response client criptographed messages.
+ 5. **WSM Router**: This component manage the entire messages with client, redirect API messages to clients or receive/response client criptographed messages.
 This component works like a Certificate Authority too, doing all the response and receive certificate assign requests etc.

- 5. **WSM AD Connector**: This component read basically the same messages that Session Agent Updater read, but redirects into ZeroMQ queue to AD Service, using 0MQ with request response method.
+ 6. **WSM AD Connector**: This component read basically the same messages that Session Agent Updater read, but redirects into ZeroMQ queue to Active Directory Service, using ZeroMQ with request response method.

- 6. **WSM Archive Processor**: This component manages rabbitMQ messages from WSM Router that refers to users sessions that make logon or logoff events in the client and store into audit database.
+ 7. **WSM Archive Processor**: This component manages rabbitMQ messages from WSM Router that refers to users sessions that make logon or logoff events in the client and store into audit database.

+ 8. **WSM Audit Server**: This component are resposible to maintain historycally all user sessions, to auditory purposes.
+This module have the self database and the data stored in this database comes to WSM Archive Processor.

  Below we have a entire project structure, the components in red refers to this components that we explain earlier: